collapsed-stacks/startups/questions/7878/getting-in-touch-with-potential-media-sponsors-in-adult-industry.md

 - tagged: `business-plan`, `funding`, `investors`
 - score: 2

-<p>I'm creating a quick site for a project, I suspect if it finds any level of popularity, it will be on a "viral" lifespan: sharp uptake, sharp decline in interest. </p>
+I'm creating a quick site for a project, I suspect if it finds any level of popularity, it will be on a "viral" lifespan: sharp uptake, sharp decline in interest.

-<p>Ideally, I'd find a media sponsor. because of the content, anyone from the adult industry would be ideal.
+Ideally, I'd find a media sponsor. because of the content, anyone from the adult industry would be ideal.
 How can I meet those folks?
-AVN convention feels wrong and more like a media show than a place to do business. </p>
+AVN convention feels wrong and more like a media show than a place to do business.

-<p>Cold emails/tweets aren't working. thoughts? </p>
+Cold emails/tweets aren't working. thoughts?

 ## No Answers